-Required Command Levels (1, 2, 3) and name=value Pair Optional name=value Pairs Use omreport storage pdisk controller=id Displays all physical disks attached to the specified controller. where id is the NOTE: If a physical disk was replaced by omreport Virtual Disk Status
+Required Command Levels (1, 2, 3) and name=value Pair Optional name=value Pairs Use omreport storage pdisk controller=id where id is the controller number.
+For example: controller=0 Displays all physical disks attached to the specified controller.
+NOTE: If a physical disk was replaced by another disk as part of the replace member operation, the state of the physical disk is displayed as Replacing .
+See " Revertible Hot Spare" for more information.